-There’s nothing quite like an Iceland road trip and I’d say that driving around Iceland’s ring road was one of my favourite adventures ever!
+I’d say that driving around Iceland’s ring road was one of my favourite trips ever!

-I travelled with one of my best friends, Kate, who I met overlanding in Africa in 2009.
-We hired a campervan from Go Campers, who I would highly recommend, as we wanted the freedom to travel as and when we pleased.
+I travelled with one of my best friends, Kate, who I met in Africa in 2009.
+We hired a campervan as we wanted the freedom to travel as and when we pleased.
 It was a real adventure.

-An Epic Iceland Road Trip Itinerary (with things to do & self-drive tips)
+An Epic Iceland Ring Road Itinerary (with Things To Do & Self-Drive Tips)

 Our Iceland Road Trip Itinerary

 Knowing what I know now, my ideal Iceland ring road itinerary would go something like this:

 - Day 1: Reykjavik